1. The Employee will:

-2. The AAEEO Officer will:
+2. The AAEEO Officer or designee will:

 - provide the employee with a release of information form for medical documentation, if needed;